Ghini/ghini.desktop/doc/building.rst

    Building a Windows executable with py2exe requires packages **not** be installed as eggs.
 There are several methods to accomplish this, including:

-   - Using pip to install.
+   - Install using ``pip``.
 The easiest method is to install into a virtual environment that doesn't currently have any modules installed as eggs using ``pip install .`` as described below.
 If you do wish to install over the top of an install with eggs (e.g. the environment created by